php/php-langspec/spec/08-conversions.md

 containing the textual representation of the source value (as specified by the library function `sprintf` (§xx)).

-If the source value is `NULL`, the result value is an empty string.
+If the source value is `NULL`, the result value is the empty string.

-If the source is an array, the result value is the string "Array".
+If the source is an array, the coversion is invalid.
+The result value is the string "Array" and a non-fatal error is produced.

-If the source is an object, then if that object's class has a `__toString` method ([§§](14-classes.md#method-__tostring)), the result value is the string returned by that method; otherwise, the conversion is invalid.
+If the source is an object, then if that object's class has a `__toString` method ([§§](14-classes.md#method-__tostring)), the result value is the string returned by that method; otherwise, the conversion is invalid and a fatal error is produced.

 If the source is a resource, the result value is an implementation-defined string.